Reward Models Inherit Value Biases from Pretraining: Limitations Conclusion

 Despite RMs being designed to represent human preferences, our evidence shows that their outputs are influenced by the pretrained LLMs from which they are initialized.
 This work adds to growing evidence that alignment is not just about the RLHF stage; pretraining choices fundamentally shape model values in ways that are difficult to override.

 It is important to note several limitations of our findings that we hope will motivate future work.

-Exhaustive search surfaces provably optimal/pessimal responses within a given length and avoids the need for sampling (and choice of temperature and sampling algorithm) as in more generative forms of evaluation, however short responses restrict the scope of prompts that can be studied, and a focus on the first output token precludes inference-time compute.
+Exhaustive search surfaces provably optimal/pessimal responses within a given length and avoids the need for sampling (and choice of temperature and sampling algorithm) as in more generative forms of evaluation; however, short responses restrict the scope of prompts that can be studied.
 Token-level analysis also requires care when comparing across tokenizers.
-However, results generalize across prompt perturbations: we expand the 3 prompts used by \cite{christian_reward_2025} to 54 prompts, and find that the effects we observe generalize across prompt variations.
-Second, multi-token responses replicate single-token results. \cite{christian_reward_2025}, who introduced exhaustive token search, used techniques from the jailbreaking community such as Greedy Coordinate Gradient (GCG) to derive near-optimal model responses at greater lengths (2-token, 9-token, etc.).
+Nevertheless, results generalize across prompt perturbations: we expand the 3 prompts used by \cite{christian_reward_2025} to 54 prompts with consistent results.
+Moreover, multi-token responses replicate single-token results. \cite{christian_reward_2025}, who introduced exhaustive token search, used techniques from the jailbreaking community such as Greedy Coordinate Gradient (GCG) to derive near-optimal model responses at greater lengths (2-token, 9-token, etc.).
 These reproduce the same qualitative patterns observed in the provably optimal/pessimal single-token responses, offering preliminary evidence that single-token findings generalize to longer sequences.

 While our in-house RM training focused on 2B and 3B models (varying data source and quantity rather than model size), our RewardBench results show that the agency/communion difference between Llama and Gemma RMs is observable at sizes ranging from 2B to 27B, and our implicit RM analysis shows robust model-family differences from 1B to 70B, which appear to \emph{increase} with model size.
 Deriving formal scaling laws for both model size and data quantity is a key direction for future work.

-Second, we focus on Llama and Gemma RMs specifically, owing to their prevalence on RewardBench, however our supplementary analysis (Appendix~\ref{sec:qwen-biases}) extends these findings to Qwen RMs, which exhibit a communion bias even stronger than that of Gemma.
+We focus on Llama and Gemma RMs specifically, owing to their prevalence on RewardBench, but our supplementary analysis (Appendix~\ref{sec:qwen-biases}) extends these findings to Qwen RMs, which exhibit a communion bias even stronger than that of Gemma.
 An exhaustive survey of open-weight base models, mapping their differences, would be highly valuable.
-Third, we focus on the moral ``Big Two'' of agency/communion, though Section~\ref{sec:RMs_in_the_wild} shows similar biases in the five dimensions of the MFD2.
+Likewise, we focus on the moral ``Big Two'' of agency/communion, though Section~\ref{sec:RMs_in_the_wild} shows similar biases in the five dimensions of the MFD2.
 Future work extending to yet other dimensions of value would enrich the picture.
 Finally, mechanistic interpretability tools are needed to reveal how exactly values are inherited from pretraining.